smac89/RPSLS-WeezsimS/README.md

 # RPSLS-WeezsimS
-A guy (nickname Weezsims) I was helping to learn C++ wrote this simple C++ code for school.
+A friend (nickname Weezsims) I was helping to learn C++ wrote this simple C++ code for school.
 To help motivate him, I created a simple android app out of it with his original c++ code handling the logic for the game.

 # To run the app
 - Find the [latest release](https://github.com/smac89/RPSLS-WeezsimS/releases)